Wakame Miso Soup (Japanese Seaweed Soup Recipe)

 • Wakame is a type of seaweed and a popular ingredient for miso soup.
 It’s common to use dried wakame that is available all year round.
 When rehydrated, it will increase in size by ten times.
 It has a firm yet elastic texture with a subtle smell of the sea.

-• Tofu is a classic miso soup ingredient that gives the soup a soft texture.
-Tofu comes in 2 different types – Momen (firm tofu) and Kinu (silken tofu).
-You can use both of them for miso soup.
+• Tofu is a classic miso soup ingredient.
+You can use both Momen (firm tofu) and Kinu (silken tofu) for miso soup.
 I use Momen in this recipe.

 • Miso paste is flavorful, savory, and salty fermented food (soybean paste), an essential seasoning for Japanese cuisine.
 The darker miso ages longer and tastes less sweet than light-colored miso.
-White miso paste (shiro miso) is the way to go for a sweet and mild taste (Learn more about what miso paste is).
+White miso paste (shiro miso) is the way to go for a sweet and mild taste.

 • Dashi, a traditional Japanese soup stock, is the key ingredient in infusing broth with savory richness.
-You can choose from various dashi options such as awase dashi (bonito flakes), niboshi dashi (anchovy), and kombu dashi (find more in What is dashi).
-I simplify the process in this recipe by using store-bought kombu dashi powder (plant-based dashi) in this recipe.
+In this recipe, I use store-bought instant dashi powder.
+If you are looking for authentic homemade dashi, you can try awase dashi (bonito flakes), niboshi dashi (anchovy), and kombu dashi.

 wakame seaweed miso soup in a soup bowl.

 • Always add miso paste after turning off the heat.
-If you boil the miso, you will lose the excellent flavor.
+Boiling miso will diminish its excellent miso flavor.

-• When adding the miso to your soup, stir gently (try not to break the tofu).
+• When adding miso paste to your soup, stir gently to avoid breaking the tofu.

 Storage